StreamersBeck's Super Bugger

 Bead: Brass bead in gold

-It can be fished alone or as part of a multi-fly setup.
-Consider using a sinking line or a sink tip to get the fly deeper.
+Rigging Suggestions: Can be fished alone or as part of a multi-fly setup.
+Consider using a sinking line or a sink tip to get the fly deeper (6-15 feet).
+Use 1X-2X fluorocarbon tippet.